-Your Formula boat is equipped with a portable marine type ABC (trash, paper, liquids, electrical equipment) multi-purpose fire extinguisher.
-The fire extinguisher is located in an accessible location.
-Always keep it in operable condition.
+All boats must carry an appropriate portable marine type B (gasoline, oil or grease) fire extinguisher in operable condition and in an accessible location.
 Your Formula boat is equipped with two portable and a fixed system fire extinguisher.
 All passengers should know the location and operating procedure of each extinguisher.

-- Recharge - Overcharged
+- 1. Recharge - 2.
+Overcharged